 Cancer Council Queensland offers a Pro Bono Program to help people affected by cancer who need legal, financial or workplace advice.
 We assist by connecting clients with a professional who volunteers their time.
 Professionals include lawyers, financial planners, small business accountants and human resources professionals.
 The service is means tested, and is free for people who cannot afford the cost of advice.

 On this page you will find information on:

 This service focusses on:

 - End-of-life legal matters, including wills, powers of attorney and making parenting arrangements for terminally ill clients with children.

 - Legal matters relating to financial hardship, including early access to superannuation, insurance claims and disputes, mortgage hardship and other credit and debt issues.

 - Employment issues and other disputes, including discrimination and tenancy matters.

 - Centrelink payments

-- Transition back into the workplace after a period off work for treatment, including reviewing CVs, role-playing interviews and connecting with recruitment services
+- Transition back into the workplace after a period off work for treatment, including reviewing CVs, role-playing interviews and connecting you with recruitment services.

 Small business advice